piandpower/NaivePhysics/README.md

-If the 3D scene generated seems to be frozen (the spheres are moving but the wall remains in the 'down' position for a while), there is a problem with the packaged `NaivePhysics` binary.
+If the 3D scene generated seems to be frozen (the spheres are moving but the wall remains in the 'down' position for a while), there is a problem with the packaged binary.

 Try to repackage it with the `build_package.sh` script or within the UnrealEngine editor.